roryconlan/tech-list/docs/AWS_AppSync.md

 query.
 In a few moments, your full request and response logs for the operation are streamed to this section and you can view then in the console.

+### DynamoDB resolvers

+You can test your resolver by running the following in the Queries pand on the AppSync console:

+    mutation MyCreateCourseMutation ($createCourseInput: CreateCourseInput!) {
+      createCourse(input: $createCourseInput) {
+        id
+        title
+      }
+    }

+Pre-load variables in the console "Query Variables" pane as JSON:

+    {
+      "createCourseInput": {
+        "title": "my new course",
+        "description":"course description"
+      }
+    }

+Note: If you don't see anything in the DynamoDB it's because, e.g. when sorting by createdAt, you are only sorting the current section of the result set.
+You can get the course by ID, by running the following query:

+    query getCourse {
+      getCourse(id:"baa5edc2-4859-49ce-a477-0d469d6ea3c6") {
+        id
+        title
+      }
+    }

 ## Pipeline Resolvers

 AppSync executes resolvers on a GraphQL field.
 In some cases, applications